apache/commons-rng/commons-rng-examples/examples-stress/stress_test.md

         2      WELL_512_A             1
         ...

+A subset range of the `RandomSource` enum can be specified using a minimum and/or maximum entry in the enum order, starting from 1.
+This can be used to create a list of recently added generators, for example:

+        java -jar target/examples-stress.jar list --min 34

 Arguments can be specified for those generators that require them.
 Note that the identifier for each line, corresponding to a tested generator, must be unique.
 The identifier will be used to name the output results file for the generator.